End-to-end certification and regulatory compliance for Indian and global markets.

 • Funding opportunities: Registered NGOs are in a position to get government, departmental, or even international funding opportunities, all being a very healthy injection into the financial resources of such organizations.

-• Tax Exemption Benefits: Finally, registration under sections 12A and 80G of the Income Tax Act enables the donors to avail of tax deductions from their income, thus encouraging more contributions.
+• Tax Exemption Benefits: Finally, registration under sections 12A 80G Registration of the Income Tax Act enables the donors to avail of tax deductions from their income, thus encouraging more contributions.

 • Acquisition of Property: A registered NGO can own property in its name legally, which makes operations and asset management easier.